ecyht2/EEEE3117-amplifier-design-report/README.md

-# Nottingham-Report-Template
+# EEEE3117-amplifier-design-report

-Template for Coursework Reports for University of Nottingham Malaysia
+The report for EEEE3117 Amplifier Design coursework

 ## Requirements